a-ru-l-ku-ma-r/vam_protocol/README.md

 # vam_protocol

-This protocol has three layers.
+This vam protocol has three layers.
 They are as follows:

    * Application Layer
    * Communication Layer